React escapes HTML. So why do AI apps keep getting XSS?

 Pattern 5: eval() and dynamic script injection

-This is the most dangerous pattern, and the one that experienced developers find most surprising when AI generates it.
-The AI uses eval() for dynamic features or creates <script> elements from user input.
+Most dangerous.
+Most surprising when it appears.
+AI uses eval() for dynamic features or injects <script> from user input.

-You ask: "Build a calculator component" or "Let users create custom dashboard formulas."
-The AI reaches for eval:
+You ask: "Build a calculator" or "Let users write custom formulas."
+AI reaches for eval():

 function Calculator() {